nbusseneau/hephaistos/README.md

 hephaistos patch 3440 1440
 ```

-> Note: you can safely repatch multiple times in a row as Hephaistos always patches based on the original files.
+> ℹ️ You can safely repatch multiple times in a row as Hephaistos always patches based on the original files.
 > There is no need to restore files in-between.

 ### HUD

 By default, Hephaistos expands the HUD horizontally as wide as possible: left and right side HUD elements will respectively stay fixed on the left and right after resizing.
 For 32:9 or wider resolutions, you might want to use `--hud=center` to keep the HUD in the center of the screen with the same width as the original 16:9 HUD.

+### Scaling

+Hephaistos supports the following scaling algorithms:

+- `hor+` (Hor+ scaling): expand aspect ratio and field of view horizontally, keep vertical height / field of view.
+This is the default scaling used by Hephaistos for aspect ratios wider than 16:9 (e.g. 21:9), and recommended for general usage as it strives to keep the experience as close to the original as possible.
+- `vert+` (Vert+ scaling): expand aspect ratio and field of view vertically, keep horizontal height / field of view.
+This is the default scaling used by Hephaistos for aspect ratios taller than 16:9 (e.g. 16:10), and recommended for general usage as it strives to keep the experience as close to the original as possible.
+- `pixel` (pixel-based scaling): expand field of view in all directions without applying any scaling, disregarding aspect ratios.
+This scaling is not recommended for general usage as it effectively "zooms out" the camera and thus does not keep the experience close to the original, but it's fun if you have a big screen and want to see more of the screen at once.

+Use `--scaling=pixel` if you wish to use pixel-based scaling.

 ### Custom resolution